Realities of hay produced in 2019:

 To get beyond general quality descriptions of poor, medium, or high quality hay, and talk actual nutrient levels requires a forage lab analysis.
 At a minimum, a hay test analysis should include the dry matter (DM) content, crude protein (CP) percentage, some form of energy measurement such as total digestible nutrient (TDN) or net energy (NE), and fiber content including acid detergent fiber (ADF) and neutral detergent fiber (NDF).
 These numbers are necessary to formulate rations, estimate animal performance, and estimate animal intake.

 According to the latest version of the National Research Council (NRC) for small ruminants, crude protein and energy requirements differ based upon the stage of production.
 For the purpose of this article, we will use an average ewe weight of 154 lbs.
 (70 kg.).
 As an example, let us take this 154 lb. ewe and determine her nutritional needs during maintenance (i.e. dry, non-lactating) or the production stage where the ewe requires the least amount of protein and energy.
-A ewe of this size is expected to eat 1.68% of her body weight and has a NE requirement for maintenance of 2.25 Mcal/day.
+A ewe of this size is expected to eat 1.68% of her body weight and has a Metabolizable Energy (ME) requirement of 2.25 Mcal/day.
 In doing the math, we can see that this ewe will eat approximately 2.5 lbs. of dry matter/day.
 Now let us compare and see how a poor quality hay crop can affect the management of these ewes.

 In a recent OSU Extension Beef Team newsletter posting made on July 17, 2019, Stan Smith provided an analysis on a mixed grass first cut hay analysis from hay mowed on June 25 and baled on June 29 while getting lightly rained on once during that time period.
 The analysis was 6.85% CP, 38% TDN, 51.6% ADF, 65.5% NDF, and will provide 0.240 Mcal/lb. on a dry matter basis for net energy of maintenance (NEm).
 For those curious, NEm is the amount of energy required by an animal to maintain itself.
 It is also important to note that forage sources with a high NDF value negatively affect feed intake.
 High NDF values are associated with poorly digestible fiber, which contributes to diet bulk and decreases passage rate.
 To put this into perspective, Stan notes that the quality of this forage is similar to that of wheat straw.
 Those values may not be that unusual for this year’s first cut hay crop for many sheep producers.

 So, now the question becomes, can this forage be used as a feed source for my dry ewes?
 In general, the short answer is yes, but how useful this hay will be in the ration is yet to be determined.
 In order to understand what this hay crop alone has to offer to your dry ewe, let us do a bit more math to figure it out.
 According to the forage analysis provided by Mr. Smith, we know that the forage will provide 0.240 Mcal/lb.
-According to the NRC, ewes being fed at maintenance require 2.25 Mcal/day.
+According to the NRC, ewes being fed at maintenance require 2.25 Mcal/day of ME.
 Therefore, in order to achieve this requirement, a ewe would have to eat roughly 9.4 lbs. of feed/day.
 However, referring to our intake calculation above, our ewe will only consume 2.5 lbs. of dry matter/day.
 At this rate, using this hay crop as our only feed source, our ewe will only be able to consume 0.6 Mcal/day!
 Look at the deficit that we are facing in this situation (still in need of 1.65 Mcal/day).
 What is the solution?
 Here, we must provide supplemental energy!

 Energy and protein supplements: